katerebekah/csharp-dotnet-milestones/2-command-line-applications/exercises/CLI_SAVING_CONSTANTS.md

 # Saving Constants

-For this exercise you will create a CLI application that will Read, Delete and Create entries to a database.
+For this exercise you will create a CLI application that will Read, Delete and Create entries within a database.

 The goal of this project is to help students learn TDD with the Entity Framework and Moq.
-The students will be creating a trivial ERD and Command Line Application with this project.
+Students will be supplied a trivial ERD and Command Line Application with this project.

 This solution contains: